It’s time for me to come clean.

 - And more.

-As a result, I’ve finally peeled off most of the 21 pounds I gained, and I’m getting toned again.
+The good news is that while healing myself and researching my upcoming book, Crush Your Cravings On the Go, I’ve finally peeled off most of the 21 pounds I gained, and I’m getting toned again.

 While Shedding Pounds, I’ve Been Learning a Lot About Weight Loss Plateaus